Mikael54/cmee_course_work/week10/README.md

 ## Description

-This repository contains coursework completed during the Data Science in Ecology and Evolution course at Imperial College London - Integrative Analysis Module (combining spatial data with ecological monitoring).
+This repository contains coursework completed during the Data Science in Ecology and Evolution course at Imperial College London.

 ⚠️ **Note:** Due to file size constraints, satellite imagery (.tiff), shapefiles, and large spatial datasets are not included in this repository.
 Please contact mikael.minten25@imperial.ac.uk if you need the complete dataset to run this code.